gonzalocasas/arduino-mkr-wan-1300/README.md

 ### Provision the device

-In order to send messages to the network, you need to register your device on The Things Network, but before we do that, we need to find out the `Device EUI` (identifier) assigned to your device:
+In order to send messages to the network, you need to register it on The Things Network, but before we do that, we need to find out its `Device EUI` (identifier):

   * Plug your Arduino to your computer
   * Select the correct `Board` and `Port` on the Arduino IDE menu
   * Open the first sketch of this repository: `01_get_deveui`
   * Open the [**serial monitor**](https://www.arduino.cc/en/Guide/Environment#toc12) and upload the sketch to your Arduino
   * The serial monitor will print the `Device EUI`

   <img alt="Device EUI" src="/images/01_get_deveui.jpg" width="500">